WHC Acquires DC Complex in $25M Deal to Preserve Affordable Housing

 In all, Washington Housing Conservancy has acquired three affordable apartment properties over the last year, with the two others being the $39.5 million purchase of the 245-unit Hamilton Manor at 3342 Lancer Drive in Hyattsville, Md., and the acquisition of Crystal House, a multifamily development at 1900 S Eads Street in Arlington, Va., which was partially funded by Amazon.

-The seven buildings at Huntwood Courts were originally built in 1951 and benefited from a significant rehabilitation before being placed under the Section 42 Low-Income Housing Tax Credit program in 2001.
+Originally built in 1951, the seven buildings at Huntwood Courts underwent rehabilitation efforts before they were placed under 2001’s Section 42 Low-Income Housing Tax Credit program.
 That means 80 percent of units are reserved for residents making no more than 60 percent of average median income, with the remaining 20 percent set at market rate.

 Driggins added that the need for affordable housing in the District is great.